Skip to main content

 • the process used to deal with dirty eggs, such as:

-• separating the egg contents from the shell using a process that minimises contact between the outside of the shell and the egg product (eg. automated or manual hand breaking of dry eggs)
+• separating the egg contents from the shell using a process that minimises contact between the outside of the shell and the egg product (for example, automated or manual hand breaking of dry eggs)

 • discarding dirty eggs.

-• how dirty eggs are identified (eg. clearly labelled as waste), segregated and discarded (eg. hygienically, and away from eggs intended for processing).
+• how dirty eggs are identified (for example, clearly labelled as waste), segregated and discarded (ideally hygienically, and away from eggs intended for processing).

 Approved supplier program

-Businesses must only accept eggs that have been protected from the likelihood of contamination.
+Businesses must also only accept eggs that have been protected from the likelihood of contamination.

 Receiving cracked eggs or unpasteurised egg products